ekjohnsonphd/pure_health_inequality/README.md

 The function:
 - Loads a Parquet dataset
 - Optionally filters individuals by sex
-- Separates ID and outcome variables
+- Separates ID and outcome variables from feature set
 - Splits data into training and test sets (default 70/30), optionally stratified by outcome and calendar year

 Variable types are automatically detected and preprocessing is applied as follows: